- Losmandy G-11 Mount.

 - light color floor paint in the observatory cool room to aid movement in dark conditions.

-- walkway from the house to the observatory.
-In progress and half completed.
+- Walkway from the house to the observatory.
+Completed fall 2019.

 schematic diagram of observatory data network. control network. trolley power.